Georgy Boos: Career

 On 14 September 2005 he was proposed by President Vladimir Putin to the Kaliningrad Oblast legislature as a governor of Kaliningrad Oblast and was approved soon after this.
 His tenure as governor ended in September 2010.

-28 December 2011 G. Boos was appointed Chairman of the Board of Directors of VVC (All-Russian Exhibition Centre), but in June 2012 dismissed from the post.
+On 28 December 2011 G. Boos was appointed chairman of the Board of Directors of VVC (All-Russian Exhibition Centre), but in June 2012 dismissed from the post.

-14 January 2012 elected to the Board of Directors of the Holding of Interregional Distribution Grid Companies (JSC "Russian network"), and then was its chairman until 28 June 2013.
+On 14 January 2012 he was elected to the Board of Directors of the Holding of Interregional Distribution Grid Companies (JSC "Russian network"), and then was its chairman. until 28 June 2013.

-Is the owner of the holding "Boos Lighting groups".
+He is the owner of the holding "Boos Lighting groups".

 BL Group Boos Lighting Group is a holding company that combines: a group of companies "Svetoservis", «GALAD» and «OPORA engenering».

-The company "Svetoservis" was founded in 1991.

-The main activity of the company: to create and develop a comfortable, functional and esthetic light environment, using progressive and ecological technologies and products of artificial light.

-In 1991, the company "Svetoservis" has entered the Moscow electrotechnical market to offer complex of services for the design, installation and operation of lighting systems of all kinds of lighting.

-In 1994 the Moscow government decided to create a light-color in a single environment, using a model of quality architectural lighting for the entire city.
-"Svetoservis" under the leadership of Boos GV, able to offer its innovative manufacturing business solutions for the implementation of a single set of architectural and art illumination of any buildings in the capital.
-On the eve of 1994 was successfully commissioned the first object – the hotel "Ukraine".